BitBadges/bitbadgesjs/README.md

 ### Signing with Metamask

-After creating the transaction we need to send the payload to metamask so it can be signed.
+After creating the transaction as above, we need to send the payload to metamask so it can be signed.
 With that signature we are going to add a Web3Extension to the Cosmos Transactions and broadcast it to the Cosmos node.

 ```ts
 // Follow the previous step to generate the msg object